This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 In another case, the addressed company was ordered to transfer certain employees to different positions (eg, the Bridge Construction Bid-rigging case, JFTC recommendation decision, 18 November 2005).

 In addition to the above, pursuant to an amendment to the AMA in 2009, the statute of limitations for the JFTC to issue a cease-and-desist order was extended from three years to five years.
+This will be further extended to seven years after the 2019 amendment mentioned below comes into effect.
 The statute of limitations starts from the date on which the company discontinues the violation.

 Payment order for surcharge

 The JFTC must order a payment of surcharge when it finds an unreasonable restraint of trade that relates to consideration (article 7-2, paragraph 1 of the AMA).
-The amount of surcharge is calculated by multiplying the amount of sales of the relevant products or services during the period in which the unreasonable restraint of trade was implemented (the maximum period is three years) by the surcharge calculation rate of the industry, as described in Table 1.
+The amount of surcharge is calculated by multiplying the amount of sales of the relevant products or services during the period in which the unreasonable restraint of trade was implemented (the maximum period is three years) by the surcharge calculation rate, as described in Table 1.

 The calculation rate for the surcharge will be increased to 150 per cent of the original rate if the relevant company has been subject to a payment order for surcharge resulting from unreasonable restraint of trade or private monopolisation within the past 10 years.
-In addition, the calculation rate for the surcharge will also be increased to 150 per cent of the original rate if the company played a major role in an unreasonable restraint of trade.
+In addition, the calculation rate for the surcharge will also be increased to 150 per cent of the original rate if the company played a major role in an unreasonable restraint of trade (after the 2019 amendment comes into effect, the surcharge will also be increased to 150 per cent of the original rate if the company required others to obstruct the JFTC’s investigation.)
 If a company falls under both of the above cases, the calculation rate of surcharge will be doubled.